zuozhenggh/learning-library/data-management-library/autonomous-database/shared/data-catalog/dcat-adb-integrate/sync-adb-dcat/sync-adb-dcat.md

     ![](./images/copy-key-value.png " ")

+    > **Note:** In later steps, you will synchronize all of the available Object Storage buckets.

 2. Copy and paste the following code into your SQL Worksheet.
 Replace the values for the **`asset_id`** and **`folder_list`** keys with your own values that you copied in the previous step.
 Click the **Run Script (F5)** icon in the Worksheet toolbar.
 The result is displayed in the **Script Output** tab at the bottom of the worksheet.